Pyomo/pyomo/pyomo/contrib/viewer/README.md

 ### Opening the Stand-Alone Version

-Run the "pyomo_viewer.py" script to get a stand-alone model viewer.
+Run the ``pyomo model-viewer`` script to get a stand-alone model viewer.
 The standalone viewer is based on the example code at https://github.com/jupyter/qtconsole/blob/master/examples/embed_qtconsole.py.
 The viewer will start with an empty Pyomo ConcreteModel called ```model```.
 The advantage of the stand-alone viewer is that it will automatically set up the environment and start the UI, saving typing a few lines of code.
 In the kernel ``pyomo.environ`` is imported as ```pyo```.
 An empty ConcreteModel is available as ```model``` and linked to the viewer.
 The main user interface window is imported as ```ui```.
 This provides a useful ability to script UI actions.
 You can link ```ui``` to other models.

 ### Setting the Model